manhhoang/learn-system-design/README.md

 * HATEOAS: Hypertext As The Engine of Application State
 	- There should be a single endpoint for the resource, and all of the other actions you’d need to undertake should be able to be discovered by inspecting that resource.
 	- People are not doing this because the tooling just isn't there.
+* Streaming REST API: A streaming API differs from the normal REST API in the way that it leaves the HTTP connection open for as long as possible(i.e. "persistent connection").
+It pushes data to the client as and when it's available and there is no need for the client to poll the requests to the server for newer data.
+This approach of maintaining a persistent connection reduces the network latency significantly when a server produces continous stream of data like say, today's social media channels.
+These APIs are mostly used to read/subscribe to data.